shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M00Lab00_Setup.md

 ### Task 1 - Acquire your Microsoft Power Platform trial tenant

-1. Copy your **Microsoft 365 credentials** Provided in the Environmet tab.

 1. Open **Microsoft Edge**, Navigate to <https://powerapps.microsoft.com> and click **Start free.**

 1. Under **Let's get you started**, enter the email address as provided in the environment tab in the text box that says **Enter your work email address** and click on **Next**.